Coder4916/Think-In-Space/README.md

 Elwyn had been planning to get help with creating a website to compliment his life coaching work, and to advertise his persona and skills to a wider audience.
 The Code Institute's first milestone project was the perfect opportunity to get the ball rolling.

+The main requirement of this project was to build a responsive, static front end site, with the main principle of making the website simple and easy to use.

 After several discussions and mind mapping ideas, a strategy was implemented.

-The main requirement of this project is to build a responsive, static front end site, with the main principle of making the website simple and easy to use.

 ## **UX Development**